VidhyadharanSS/nlp-text-recog/README.md

-# Emotion_Detection_App
+Emotion detection from texts - MLOps Project.
-This app is used to detect the emotions of the person by reading the text.
+This application recognises emotions from the text.